EnderHDMC/EnderHDMC/README.md

 # Hello, I'm **EnderHDMC**

 - Currently working on whatever tickles my fancy
-- Delving into deep into the depths of software
+- And delving deep into the depths of software
 - Enjoy working on tools that make life easier

 ## Projects